treehouse-projects/java-debugging-flashy/README.md

 The original authors of this code used the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

-If you do not have that code style installed in your editor, find the [appropriate integration code here](https://github.com/google/styleguide).
+If you do not have that code style installed in your editor, find the [appropriate integration code here](https://github.com/bundeskanzler4711/styleguide/) (fork updated for newest IntelliJ release).

 Thanks and happy coding!